Abandoned Mine Land Reclamation Program

-- Priority 1: Protection of public health, safety, and property from extreme danger of adverse effects of coal mining practices pre-1977, including restoration of land, water, and the environment
+- Priority 1: Protection of public health, safety, and property from extreme danger of adverse effects of coal mining practices pre-1977.
+This protection includes restoration of land, water, and the environment.

-- Priority 2: Protection of public health and safety from adverse effects of coal mining practices pre-1977, including restoration of land, water, and the environment
+- Priority 2: Protection of public health and safety from adverse effects of coal mining practices pre-1977.
+This protection includes restoration of land, water, and the environment.

 Areas undergoing or requiring reclamation

-The federal AML Reclamation Program distributes funds for reclamation to the state and tribal AML programs with remaining Priority 1 and 2 sites.
+The federal AML Reclamation Program distributes funds to the state and tribal AML programs.
+These funds go to the remaining Priority 1 and 2 sites.